 - 1. Peel the adhesive tape that secures the display cable. - 2.
 Disconnect the display cable from the connector on the system board. - 3.
-Unroute the WLAN antennae cables from the routing guides on the fan. - 4.
+Disconnect the wireless antenna cable from the wireless card. - 4.
 Place the computer on a flat surface such that the palm-rest and keyboard assembly lay flat on the surface. - 5.
-Remove the six screws (M2.5x5) that secure the display hinges to the palm-rest and keyboard assembly. - 6.
+Remove the four screws (M2.5x5) that secure the display hinges to the palm-rest and keyboard assembly. - 6.
 Lift the left and right hinges in upward direction, away from the system. - 7.
 Lift the palm-rest and keyboard assembly at an angle to free it from the hinges and remove it from the display assembly. - NOTE: The display assembly is a Hinge-Up Design (HUD) assembly and cannot be further disassembled once it is removed from the bottom chassis.
 If any components in the display assembly are malfunctioning and is required to be replaced, replace the entire display assembly.